 Notes from Katarina:

-* Below is the story given to us by Mary Jennings for a teleconference we hosted in March 2009.
+* Below is a story given to us by Mary Jennings for a teleconference we hosted in March 2009.
 Mary first wrote the article in 2007.
-In November 2009 the story was published by Ann Weiser Cornell in ‘The Focusing Connection’.
-On this study page I added a few highlights and the section headings to further our learning and illustrate the TAE process.
+In November 2009 the story was published by Ann Weiser Cornell in ‘The Focusing Connection.
+On this study page, I added a few highlights and section headings to further our learning and illustrate the TAE process * more on our Thinking at the Edge study page

 The Tricycle Effect